 Ghandruk to Chhomrong (1,940m → 2,170m)

-The trail descends briefly from Ghandruk through Kimche before crossing the Chhomrong Khola and climbing to Chhomrong.
+The trail descends briefly from Ghandruk before crossing the Chhomrong Khola and climbing to Chhomrong.
 This section passes through open hillside and terraced farmland with the Annapurna range increasingly dominant on the northern horizon.
-Furthermore, Chhomrong is the pivotal junction on the entire route — trails diverge here toward the Poon Hill approach from the north and the Ghandruk return from the south.
-Consequently, every trekker heading to the sanctuary passes through Chhomrong in both directions and it serves as the last fully-serviced village before the gorge.
+Chhomrong is the pivotal junction on the entire route — trails diverge here toward the Poon Hill approach from the north and the Ghandruk return from the south.
+Every trekker heading to the sanctuary passes through Chhomrong in both directions, and it serves as the last fully-serviced village before the gorge.

 Chhomrong to Bamboo (2,170m → 2,310m)

 Below Chhomrong the route changes character entirely.
 The long stone staircase descends steeply to the Chhomrong Khola crossing, then climbs back up through Sinuwa before the forest closes in above.
-The bamboo and rhododendron gorge above Sinuwa is one of the most atmospherically distinctive sections of any Nepal trekking route — cathedral forest, constant river sound, waterfalls on the walls above, and the trail becoming increasingly narrow and remote.
-Furthermore, the teahouses at Bamboo sit in the deepest section of this forest at 2,310m.
-Consequently, this section delivers the most dramatic single transformation in trail character of the entire route.
+The bamboo and rhododendron gorge above Sinuwa is one of the most atmospherically distinctive sections of any Nepal trekking route — cathedral forest, constant river sound, waterfalls on the walls above, and a trail that grows increasingly narrow and remote.
+The teahouses at Bamboo sit in the deepest section of this forest at 2,310m, and this section delivers the most dramatic single transformation in trail character of the entire route.

 Bamboo to Deurali (2,310m → 3,230m)

 The gorge narrows further above Bamboo as the trail passes through Dobhan and Himalaya Hotel before the forest begins to open and the first high peaks appear above the valley walls.
-The gradient increases steadily and by Deurali at 3,230m the trail sits at the transition between gorge and sanctuary — the dense forest behind and the open glacial terrain ahead.
-Furthermore, the Annapurna peaks are now consistently visible above the valley and the scale of the mountains becomes apparent for the first time.
-Consequently, Deurali is the psychological turning point of the approach — the sanctuary is close and the environment has already started to change.
+The gradient increases steadily, and by Deurali at 3,230m the trail sits at the transition between gorge and sanctuary — dense forest behind, open glacial terrain ahead.
+The Annapurna peaks are now consistently visible above the valley, and the scale of the mountains becomes apparent for the first time.
+Deurali is the psychological turning point of the approach: the sanctuary is close and the environment has already started to change.

 Deurali to Annapurna Base Camp (3,230m → 4,130m)

 Above Deurali the trail enters the open glacial moraine of the Annapurna Sanctuary approach.
 Machapuchare Base Camp at 3,700m provides the first close-range view of the fish-tail summit directly overhead.
-The trail continues up the moraine through increasingly open terrain to base camp at 4,130m — where the sanctuary enclosure reveals itself fully.
+The trail continues up the moraine through increasingly open terrain to base camp at 4,130m, where the sanctuary enclosure reveals itself fully.
 Annapurna I, Gangapurna, Hiunchuli, Annapurna South, and Machapuchare surround the basin on all sides.
-Furthermore, unlike EBC where Everest is hidden from base camp by Nuptse, every major peak is fully visible from the Annapurna Sanctuary.
-Consequently, the arrival at base camp delivers the complete 360-degree mountain enclosure that makes this destination unique in Nepal.
+Unlike EBC, where Everest is hidden from base camp by Nuptse, every major peak here is fully visible from the Annapurna Sanctuary — the arrival delivers the complete 360-degree mountain enclosure that makes this destination unique in Nepal.

 Village and Overnight Stop Guide